Sempris/civ_randomizer/README.md

 ## Purpose

-The randomizer lets users to pick random nations within the pull of Civilization V computer game.
+The randomizer lets users pick random nations within the pull of the Civilization V computer game.

 ## Features